-Retrieving a reference via JNDI

-If the datasource is constructed using the null parameter constructor it will attempt to obtain the TransactionManager reference from JNDI.
-Therefore you must obtain a reference to the TransactionManager interface and register this with JNDI as shown below:

-'''

-// Java

-org.omg.CORBA.Object obj =

-orb.resolve_initial_references("TransactionManager");

-TransactionManager tx_manager = (TransactionManager) obj;

-Context jta_jndi_context = new InitialContext(); jta_jndi_context.bind("TransactionManager", tx_manager); '''

-Note that the reference must be bound under the name "TransactionManager".

-Retrieving a reference using resolve initial references()

-If you create the datasource using the constructor which takes an ORB reference as a parameter, it will obtain a TransactionManager reference via resolve initial references().

-The following code example demonstrates the preparatory work required to include your XADataSource in a JTA transaction:

-''' // Java

-// Set the JNDI System Properties...

-// See above...

-// Create a JNDI Initial Context ...
-InitialContext initCtx = new InitialContext();

-// Lookup the underlying datasource i.e. Merant, Oracle javax.sql.XADataSource underlying_ds = (javax.sql.XADataSource) initCtx.lookup("jdbcXADataSource");

-// To enable the underlying datasource to become // involved in a transaction it must be wrapped in the // supplied Orbix datasource via the setXADataSource() // method.
-Also to enable recovery you must also supply // the full path name with which the underlying datasource // is registered through JNDI. '''
+Retrieving a reference via JNDI If the datasource is constructed using the null parameter constructor it will attempt to obtain the TransactionManager reference from JNDI.
+Therefore you must obtain a reference to the TransactionManager interface and register this with JNDI as shown below: // Java org.omg.CORBA.Object obj = orb.resolve_initial_references("TransactionManager"); TransactionManager tx_manager = (TransactionManager) obj; Context jta_jndi_context = new InitialContext(); jta_jndi_context.bind("TransactionManager", tx_manager); Note that the reference must be bound under the name "TransactionManager".
+Retrieving a reference using resolve_initial_references() If you create the datasource using the constructor that takes an ORB reference as a parameter, it will obtain a TransactionManager reference via resolve_initial_references().
+The following code example demonstrates the preparatory work required to include your XADataSource in a JTA transaction: // Java // Set the JNDI System Properties // See above // Create a JNDI Initial Context InitialContext initCtx = new InitialContext(); // Lookup the underlying datasource i.e. Merant, Oracle javax.sql.XADataSource underlying_ds = (javax.sql.XADataSource) initCtx.lookup("jdbcXADataSource"); // To enable the underlying datasource to become // involved in a transaction it must be wrapped in the // supplied Orbix datasource via the setXADataSource() // method.
+Also to enable recovery you must also supply // the full path name with which the underlying datasource // is registered through JNDI.

-'''

-com.iona.datasource.IT_XADataSource xa_ds =

-new com.iona.datasource.IT_XADataSource();

-// Note that you need only specify a jndi name // for you datasource for 2PC scenarios, otherwise // a null string will suffice.
-Binding the Orbix // datasource wrapper with jndi also becomes // irrelevant in a 1PC scenario. xa_ds.setXADataSource(underlying_ds, "jdbcXADataSource"); initCtx.bind("ionaDataSource", xa_ds);

-// Should the application require only a single resource // to be registered for any given transaction or should // recovery not be required, we can optimize performance // of the Orbix datasource by informing it that XA // is not required. xa_ds.setOnePhase(true); '''

-Using a standard DataSource

-Should you not wish to use an XADataSource, it is also possible to include a standard DataSource in a JTA transaction by using the Orbix supplied com.iona.datasource.IT_NonXADataSource class.
-As before you must set up a JNDI context, but then the code becomes:

-'''

-// Java

-//

-// Lookup the underlying non xa datasource, e.g., Merant,

-// Oracle.

-javax.sql.DataSource underlying_ds = (javax.sql.DataSource) initCtx.lookup("jdbcDataSource");

-com.iona.datasource.IT_NonXADataSource non_xa_ds = new com.iona.datasource.IT_NonXADataSource(); non_xa_ds.setDataSource(underlying_ds, "jdbcDataSource"); initCtx.bind("ionaDataSource", non_xa_ds); '''

-Now that you have a datasource registered with JNDI under the name "ionaDataSource" or "ionaXADataSource", it is this DataSource registered with JNDI that your application must retrieve.
-It is from this DataSource that it will acquire Connections to the Database, upon which it will perform work.
-Each connection will be associated with the transaction that associated to the current thread, transparent to the user.
+com.iona.datasource.IT_XADataSource xa_ds = new com.iona.datasource.IT_XADataSource(); // Note that you need only specify a jndi name // for you datasource for 2PC scenarios, otherwise // a null string will suffice.
+Binding the Orbix // datasource wrapper with jndi also becomes // irrelevant in a 1PC scenario. xa_ds.setXADataSource(underlying_ds, "jdbcXADataSource"); initCtx.bind("ionaDataSource", xa_ds); // Should the application require only a single resource // to be registered for any given transaction or should // recovery not be required, we can optimize performance // of the Orbix datasource by informing it that XA // is not required. xa_ds.setOnePhase(true); Using a standard DataSource If you do not want to use an XADataSource, it is also possible to include a standard DataSource in a JTA transaction by using the Orbix supplied com.iona.datasource.IT_NonXADataSource class.
+As before you must set up a JNDI context, but then the code becomes: // Java // // Lookup the underlying non xa datasource, e.g., Merant, // Oracle. javax.sql.DataSource underlying_ds = (javax.sql.DataSource) initCtx.lookup("jdbcDataSource"); com.iona.datasource.IT_NonXADataSource non_xa_ds = new com.iona.datasource.IT_NonXADataSource(); non_xa_ds.setDataSource(underlying_ds, "jdbcDataSource"); initCtx.bind("ionaDataSource", non_xa_ds); Now that you have a data source registered with JNDI under the name "ionaDataSource" or "ionaXADataSource", it is this data source that your application must retrieve.
+It is from this data source that it will acquire connections to the database, upon which it will perform work.
+Each connection will be associated with the transaction that associated with the current thread, making it transparent to the user.